It is fun to grill on a Kamado Joe grill, but you have to clean it when done, and this guide is all about how to clean a kamado joe grill.

-Kamado Joe grills, like any Kamado-style grill, have a heat deflector to keep the flames from burning your food before it is even cooked properly.
+Like any Kamado-style grill, Kamado Joe grills have a heat deflector to keep the flames from burning your food before it cooks properly.

-These heat deflectors are responsible for creating a convection heat that will cook your food as well as producing the smoke from the charcoal below.
+These heat deflectors are responsible for creating a convection heat that will cook your food and produce the smoke from the charcoal below.

-That is why it is important to clean them in order for them to function properly.
+That is why it is important to clean them once in a while.